Your First Olympic Distance Triathlon: From Zero to 51.5

 The biggest mistake in triathlon cycling is going out too hard.
 The excitement of race day, combined with fresh legs from the swim, leads many athletes to surge in the first 10 kilometers.
 This burns matches that will be desperately needed on the run.

 Aim for even pacing throughout the ride.
 If using a power meter, stay at 70-80% of your threshold power.
-If using heart rate, stay in zone 3 (tempo effort).
-If going by feel, maintain an effort you could sustain for 2+ hours—hard enough to be working, easy enough to have a conversation.
+If going by feel, maintain an effort you could sustain for 2+ hours.

 The final 5 kilometers should feel almost easy.
-This is when you’re setting up your run, not trying to post a cycling PR.
+This is when you are setting up your run, not trying to post a cycling PR.

 Running Off the Bike